pascanur/GroundHog/README.md

   are base configurations from which one can start to train a model of his/her choice.
   The --proto option of the train.py script can be used to start with a particular prototype.

+####Using training script
+TODO

+####Using sampling script
+TODO

+####Using scoring script
+TODO

+###Known Issues

+- float32 is hardcoded in many places, which effectively means that you can only use the code with floatX=float32 in your .theanorc or THEANO_FLAGS
+- In order to sample from the RNNsearch model you have to set theano options on_unused_input to 'warn' value via either .theanorc or THEANO_FLAGS